Chaiyaphum province: Economy

 The principal crops of Chaiyaphum include rice, tapioca, sugar cane, and taro root.
 Chulabhorn Dam, in Thung Lui Lai Subdistrict, Khon San district is a major source of irrigation water.
-Due to the severe drought in 2019, the Royal Irrigation Department (RID) is proposing to build three more dams in Chaiyaphum: Wang Saphung Dam in Nong Bua Daeng District, Lam Nam Chee Dam in Ban Khwao District, and Prong Khun Petch Dam in Nong Bua Rawe District.
+After the drought of 2019 the Royal Irrigation Department proposed three more dams in Chaiyaphum.
+They are Wang Saphung Dam in Nong Bua Daeng District, Lam Nam Chee Dam in Ban Khwao District, and Prong Khun Petch Dam in Nong Bua Rawe District.
 The dams would have a combined capacity of 160 million m^{3} of water, which could irrigate 127,000 rai of farmland.

 Health

 Chaiyaphum Hospital is the main hospital of the province, operated by the Ministry of Public Health.

 Symbols

 The provincial seal shows a triangular flag, a symbol of victory in war.

 The provincial tree is the Siamese senna (Cassia siamea), and the provincial flower the Siam Tulip (Curcuma alismatifolia).
 The provincial aquatic life is the bronze featherback (Notopterus notopterus).